Wednesday, May 16, 2007

 * * * * * * * *

-Dad had already called my brother Michael in Mexico City and was on his way to pick up my sister from college.
-He sounded completely drained and asked if I could be the one to tell my youngest brother Chris, who lived near me outside Philadelphia.
+Dad had already called my brother Michael in Mexico City and was on his way to pick up my sister Mary Ellen from college.
+He sounded completely drained and asked if I could be the one to tell my youngest brother Christopher, who lived near me outside Philadelphia.
 I reached my brother at work and broke the news to him, and after he got over the initial shock we made plans to meet at my house to follow each other for the trip to our hometown.

 Wednesday, October 25, 2006